TEXT THE DOJO — Info • Videos • Free Intro Class

 The sport arts are watered down derivatives of those original arts.
 The original arts had ALL the martial skills (kicking, hand striking, Locks, grappling, weapons etc).

 Sport arts just do one thing(kick, wrestle etc).
 MMA blends a few sport arts BACK together, mostly sport Karate (kickboxing), boxing and Judo.
 They are a new thing, War Arts can be traced back thousands of years.
+We know all their skills but we choose to apply them in different ways with more functionality.

 What are “Traditional Martial Arts”?